 Those beautiful, full eyelashes that you have always yearned for can now be yours with the safe and effective prescription medication, LATISSE®.
 The medication is a perfect solution for people who suffer from hypotrichosis, a condition that leaves a patient with inadequate or almost non-existent eyelashes.
-The board-certified plastic surgeons at the Aesthetic Center of Gainesville and Braselton can prescribe the medication for patients who want longer, thicker, darker eyelashes in the matter of weeks.
+The board-certified plastic surgeons at the Aesthetic Center of Gainesville can prescribe the medication for patients who want longer, thicker, darker eyelashes in the matter of weeks.
 LATISSE® is easily applied nightly to the upper eyelid for noticeable results.

 How LATISSE® Works